vkelk/Analyze-Sentiment/README.md

 # Analyze-Sentiment
-Simple Flask site that uses external API
+Simple Flask site that converts mp3 to text and does text analytics.

 ## Deployment steps
 1. Create virtual environment